jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 ## The MVP matrix

-The **MVP matrix** stands for Model-View-Projection and it is a single transformation matrix that combines the model transformations, the world space to view space transformations and the projection in one.
-Rather than send three separate matrices to the shader and performing matrix multiplication of four matrices (model, view, projection and co-ordinates), it is much more efficient to send just one matrix to the shader and get the shader to perform a single matrix multiplication.
+The **MVP matrix** stands for Model-View-Projection and it is a single transformation matrix that combines the model transformations, the world space to view space transformations and the projection from the view space to the screen space.
+Rather than send three separate matrices to the shader and performing three matrix multiplications it is much more efficient to send one matrix to the shader and get the shader to perform a single matrix multiplication.

 ```cpp
 #version 330 core